jrloom/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+>The homies, req and res, are two objects that are always passed into functions in Express (e.g. `server.get('/', (req, res) => {})`) to handle requests from and send responses to the client.

+>How to organize server-side routes using Express router.

 - [ ] Describe Middleware?

+>Middleware are functions that extend software, and are executed in the order they're introduced into the code.
+They take in req, res, and next() (and, for handling errors, an error parameter is passed in first).
+Almost everything is middleware - some are built into Express (e.g. express.json), some are third-party packages (e.g. morgan for logging), or written by the programmer (e.g. routes and route validation).

 - [ ] Describe a Resource?

+>Resources are the nouns of an application - icons, text, images, etc. They are requested by clients, and (hopefully) sent as a respone by the server.

 - [ ] What can the API return to help clients know if a request was successful?

+>2xx HTTP status code - e.g. status 200 means "ok", status 201 means "created".

 - [ ] How can we partition our application into sub-applications?

+>By using Express routers to separate different types of routes into their own files and/or directores.
+Type 'action' might go into actions.js (or, more  explicitly, actionsRouter.js) while type 'project' might go into project.js.
+Those two files would then be pulled into a main file using `require`, and utilized with `server.use()`.

 ## Project Setup